BwhelanKK/Cook4One/README.md

 ## Testing

 This has been tested in Chrome, Edge, Firefox and Opera.
-They were tested on all viewport sizes and there were no issues with any browder.
+They were tested on all viewport sizes and there were no issues.

 ### Validator Testing